Translated by Shinji Takaramura

 Tokiwazuke (100 grams for 2,160 yen including tax) is made by seasoning the round and loin with sake kasu (the lees left over after sake has been extracted) produced in Yamagata along with locally made miso.

 This is a unique side dish that pairs well with sake.
-During a visit to Yonezawa, Emperor Showa tasted Tokiwazuke and the Imperial family is said to have appreciated its fine taste.
+During a visit to Yonezawa, Emperor Showa tried Tokiwazuke and the Imperial family is said to have appreciated its fine taste.
 The dish has a firm texture perfectly balanced by the mild flavor of miso and sake.

 3. Yozanko: Brand Beef at a Reasonable Price

-Restaurant Yozanko is run by Yonezawa Sato Chikusan, a company operating three farms that supplies fresh beef to the restaurant.
+Restaurant Yozanko is run by Yonezawa Sato Chikusan, a company operating three farms that supply fresh beef to the restaurant.
 Using their own farms also helps in keeping the prices low at around half the market price.

 The Ushi-don (990 yen including tax) is a beloved weekday lunch menu that is limited to only 20 servings per day.
-The bowl of rice is topped with tender beef hangings broiled over a charcoal fire, and boneless rib meat boiled in soy sauce with ginger.
+The bowl of rice is topped with tender beef tips broiled over a charcoal fire, and boneless rib meat boiled in soy sauce with ginger.

 Yonezawa - A City in Yamagata where Visitors Can Enjoy Brand Beef

-Yonezawa beef is not only well-liked around the world, but also one of the most sought-after menus for tourists.
+Yonezawa beef is not only well-liked around the world, but also one of the most sought-after meals for tourists.
 Those who wish to taste this high-quality beef at a reasonable price should visit Yamagata's Yonezawa: the origin of this beloved wagyu beef.